 - 1. Benefits are available for eight (8) months or less from the refugee's date of arrival in the United States. - 2.
 Benefits are available for eight (8) months or less for Asylees from the date asylum is granted in the United States. - 3.
-Benefits are available for eight (8) months once certification provides Victims of Trafficking with the necessary documentation to be eligible to receive benefits and services, they may need to rebuild their lives in the United States.
+Benefits are available for eight (8) months once certification provides Victims of Trafficking with the necessary documentation to be eligible to receive benefits and services.